0382/wigner-benchmark/README.md

 # wigner-benchmark

-Benchmark some library of wigner symbols.
+Benchmark some librarys of wigner symbols.